Active-learning strategies are changing the classroom experience for the students and faculty with breakthrough technology and experimentation.

-Thomas M. Nichols is professor of national security affairs at the United States Naval War College, where he was previously a Secretary of the Navy fellow, the Forrest Sherman Chair of Public Diplomacy, and a chairman of the strategy department.
+Thomas M. Nichols is professor of national security affairs at the United States Naval War College, where he was previously a Secretary of the Navy fellow, the Forrest Sherman Chair of Public Diplomacy, and a chairman of the strategy department, for which he was awarded the Navy's Civilian Meritorious Service Medal.
 He is also a senior associate of the Carnegie Council on Ethics and International Affairs in New York City and a fellow of the International History Institute at Boston University.

 In 2012, he received the Petra T. Shattuck Excellence in Teaching Award.
 He previously taught international relations and Soviet and Russian affairs at Dartmouth College and Georgetown University.
 He holds a PhD from Georgetown, a MA from Columbia University, a certificate of the Harriman Institute of Advanced Study of the Soviet Union at Columbia, and a BA from Boston University.